Illustration: George Wylesol

 - The Grey Estates: Indie rock’s favorite blog shines a spotlight on the demographic diversity within the genre.
 You’ll find all things post-rock, punk, bedroom pop, garage rock, singer-songwriter, and beyond.

-- Various Small Flames: This team is dedicated to sharing music from independent artists, especially home recordings and DIY labels.
+- Various Small Flames: This team is dedicated to sharing music from independent artists, especially home recordings and DIY releases.

 - Dancing Astronaut: Dancing Astronaut might be considered ‘mainstream’ to some, as it’s a massive resource for all types of dance and electronic music.